burcakotlu/GLANET/docs/source/overview.rst

   Exon-based gene set takes exons of genes, regulation-based takes introns, upstream and downstream proximal regions of genes and lastly extended-based takes all the defined regions in exon-based and regulation-based, plus upstream and downstream distal regions of genes of each gene set into account.
 * GLANET enables user to load user defined gene sets and/or user defined library and to achieve Annotation w.r.t the genomic intervals obtained from them.
-* GLANET provides Regulatory Sequence Analysis for all of the associated TFs.
+* GLANET provides Regulatory Sequence Analysis for all of the associated TFs using RSAT's matrix scan web service.